 The next step for your studies in Germany is the visa application, how to do it right and which requirements to expect.

 The most important part of a visa application is to prove your financial situation.
-You shouldn’t be broke while coming to study to Germany.
+You shouldn’t be broke while coming to study in Germany.

 Based on the German government’s estimations, a foreign student studying in Germany needs to have in his/her bank account at least 853 EUR per month or 10,236 EUR.

-This way the German government secures you have enough money for the entire year.
+This way the German government ensures you have enough money for the entire year.